Skip to content

 Detroit Police Department

-Benjamin Wagner, 68, is charged in a total of five kidnapping and criminal sexual assault cases.
+Benjamin Wagner, 68, now stands accused in a total of six kidnapping and criminal sexual assault cases.

 From 1999 through 2017, Wagner is accused of assaulting woman and girls on the northwest side of Detroit, less than six miles away from where he lived.